 Leicester Nirvana FC.
 We are a grassroots football club with a semi-professional first team which take pride in helping the community and take pride in being a community club.
 Our aim, in terms of Climate Action, is to become the first football club to be completely, 100%, environmentally friendly.

 Footpaths: routes to a greener life.
 We run support groups for people in Leicester and Leicestershire who want to reduce their personal carbon footprints in a supportive and structured group.
+Click here to see a short 3 minute clip of participants talking about their experience of doing a Footpaths course.

 Leicester Campaign for Nuclear Disarmament.
 Nuclear weapons and climate change are the major threats to our planet.
 We stress the links between climate change, nuclear weapons and military investment.